texnixe/kirby-clone-field/readme.md

 1. Click on the "Clone Page" button => an input field is shown.
 2. Enter the title of the new page into the input field and press `ENTER`.
-3. If all is well and the page does not exist yet, the new page is created and all files are copied to the new location.
+3. If all is well and the page does not exist yet, the new page is created, all files are copied to the new location and you are redirected to the new page.

 ## Limitations